 Korean women are also fans of using heatless hair tools to achieve the look that they are going after.
 Korean women also use overnight treatments, sheet masks and other restorative measures to protect their locks.

 Some celebrities such as K-Pop Singer Sandara Park have even revealed that instead of styling up their hair with heat, they use wigs instead to maintain the health of their own hair!

 No, I’m not talking about the alcohol consumption of Korean women, I’m talking about using products with alcohol, like hairspray and gels.
 Korean women tend to steer clear from these drying agents because they make the hair very brittle and strip the scalp of its natural oils.

-Instead of using hairspray when styling Korean hair, they use texturising products like the AMOS Curling Essence to keep their hairstyle in tact for longer.
-Some women don’t even use texturising agents because let’s face it – Korean hair is very thick and can retain waves for longer than fine Western hair without drying hair sprays.
+Instead of using hairspray when styling Korean hair, they use texturizing products to keep their hairstyle intact for longer.
+Some women don’t even use texturizing agents because let’s face it – Korean hair is very thick and can retain waves for longer than fine Western hair without drying hair sprays.

 Korean women tend to have much healthier lifestyles than Westerners.
 Not only do Korean women indulge in traditional, fermented foods like Kimchi that are packed with minerals and vitamins, they also tend to limit their portion sizes and exercise regularly.

 Koreans have different beauty standards to the Western world, and thin bodies are preferred over curvy or athletic bodies.
 Women take pride in their health and that shows in their hair as well as the skin.